 - 1/2 cup of half and half

-- a pinch of white pepper (black pepper will work too!)
+- 1/8 tsp white pepper (black pepper will work too!)

-- delish dried (or fresh!) parsley and paprika for topping
+- parsley and paprika for topping, dried or fresh

 Cut + separate into large florets.
 Blanch for 15 minutes in shallow, boiling water. (just enough to cover the tops) I'm in the habit of seasoning the water with some freshly ground black pepper and a pinch of kosher salt -- feel free to follow suit!
 To maintain texture and avoid watery cauliflower, toss strained cauliflower into an ice bath immediately after blanching.
 Allow to cool and strain, placing cauliflower in either a pot or directly into your food processor. [see note below]